alexsantosquispe/SagaExample/README.md

 # SagaExample
-This a little exmaple using redux saga to handle side effects
+This a little example using some libraries as:

+- Redux
+- Redux-Saga
+- Axios
+- React Navigation
+- React Native Vector Icons